ka4ep/Lexical.Localization/docs/LocalizationStringAsset/README.md

 IAsset asset = new LocalizationStringAsset(source, AssetKeyNameProvider.Default);
 ```

 If the provided key name policy is *AssetKeyNameProvider.Default*, then identity string is constructed by concatenating parameters from requesting key in the order of appearance.
-Non-canonical parameter "culture" is, however, appended first.
+Non-canonical parameter "Culture" is, however, appended first.

 ```csharp
 // Create root